cedar-book/dev.bitshares.works-ts/core/wallet/import_account.md

 And you are done.
 No need to claim balance.
 Your account balances are in there.

+> Note: If you use the wallet to transfer funds, you just need to import the active private key.
+However, if you have different Active and Memo keys and use a Memo when you transfer, import the memo private key also.

 ### 5. Check your account